gagolews/realtest/devel/sphinx/rapi/comparers.md

 ## Value

 Each comparer should yield `TRUE` if the test condition is considered met or anything else otherwise.
-However, it is highly recommended that in the latter case, a single string with a short summary of the differences is returned, as in [`all.equal`](https://stat.ethz.ch/R-manual/R-devel/library/base/help/all.equal.html).
+However, it is highly recommended that in the latter case, a single string with a short summary of the differences be returned, as in [`all.equal`](https://stat.ethz.ch/R-manual/R-devel/library/base/help/all.equal.html).

 ## Author(s)